Josef Mengele: After Auschwitz

 Along with several other Auschwitz doctors, Mengele transferred to Gross-Rosen concentration camp in Lower Silesia on 17 January 1945, taking with him two boxes of specimens and the records of his experiments at Auschwitz.
 Most of the camp medical records had already been destroyed by the SS by the time the Red Army liberated Auschwitz on 27 January.
 He was assigned as SS garrison physician on 5 February, but the camp was evacuated shortly thereafter, as the Soviet army arrived on 13 February.
 He and other camp personnel may have moved at this time to Reichenau concentration camp, located near Rychnov u Jablonce nad Nisou, or to one of the other Gross-Rosen subcamps.
 He later traveled westward to Žatec in Czechoslovakia, where he became part of a field hospital unit, which meant he could wear the uniform of a Wehrmacht officer rather than his SS uniform.
-He temporarily entrusted his incriminating documents to a nurse with whom he had struck up a relationship.
+He temporarily entrusted his incriminating documents to a nurse with whom he had developed a relationship.
 He and his unit then hurried west to avoid being captured by the Soviets, but were taken prisoners of war by the Americans in June 1945.
 Although Mengele was initially registered under his own name, he was not identified as being on the major war criminal list due to the disorganization of the Allies regarding the distribution of wanted lists, and the fact that he did not have the usual SS blood group tattoo.
 He had also developed a convincing backstory that did not include his SS background or his service at Auschwitz.
 He was released by the US military authorities at the end of July and obtained a false clearance certificate under the name "Fritz Ulmann", which he later altered to read "Fritz Hollmann".

 After several months on the run (including a trip back to the Soviet-occupied area to recover his Auschwitz records), Mengele found work near Rosenheim as a farmhand.
 He was in contact with members of his family, including his brother and his wife.
 She pretended to outsiders that he was dead and talked to him about getting a divorce.
 He left Germany on 17 April 1949, convinced that his capture would mean a trial and death sentence.
-Assisted by a network of former SS members, he used the ratline to travel to Genoa, where he obtained a passport from the International Committee of the Red Cross under the alias "Helmut Gregor", and sailed to Argentina in July 1949.
+Assisted by a network of former SS members, he used the ratline to travel to Genoa, where he obtained a passport under the alias "Helmut Gregor", and sailed to Argentina in July 1949.
 His wife refused to accompany him, and they divorced by proxy in Düsseldorf in 1954.